-3. Enforceable Limits on Nitrogen Applied
+4. Enforceable Limits on Nitrogen Applied

 The General WDRs impose enforceable limits on fertilizer nitrogen application (AFER) for individual dischargers that are not participating in the third-party option, known as "non-participating dischargers."
-Beginning on December 31, 2023, on a crop-by-crop basis, these dischargers must limit their application of fertilizer nitrogen to no greater than the 90th percentile of total nitrogen applied as reported to the Central

-Coast Water Board from 2014 through 2019, as specified in Table C.1-2.62 After two years, those limits are further reduced to the 85th percentile, also as specified in Table C.1-2.63 It appears that any exceedance of these nitrogen application limits would be a violation of the General WDRs and therefore subject to enforcement.
+Beginning on December 31, 2023, on a crop-by-crop basis, these dischargers must limit their application of fertilizer nitrogen to no greater than the 90th percentile of total nitrogen applied as reported to the Central Coast Water Board from 2014 through 2019, as specified in Table C.1-2.
+After two years, those limits are further reduced to the 85th percentile, also as specified in Table C.1-2.
+It appears that any exceedance of these nitrogen application limits would be a violation of the General WDRs and therefore subject to enforcement.

 For dischargers participating in the third-party alternative compliance pathway program, the General WDRs contain fertilizer nitrogen application targets, rather than enforceable limits, that go into effect on December 31, 2024.
-Like the limits described above, after two years, these targets are reduced from the 90th to the 85th percentile.
-While exceedances of targets are not subject to the same enforcement as exceedances of limits, participating dischargers that apply fertilizer nitrogen at rates "greater than the targets in Table C.2-1 for a two-year running average after the compliance date, are no longer eligible to participate in the third-party alternative compliance pathway program and must comply with the individual groundwater protection requirements.
+66 Like the limits described above, after two years, these targets are reduced from the 90th to the 85th percentile.
+7 While exceedances of targets are not subject to the same enforcement as exceedances of limits, participating dischargers that apply fertilizer nitrogen at rates "greater than the targets in Table C.2-1 for a two-year running average after the compliance date, are no longer eligible to participate in the third-party alternative compliance pathway program and must comply with the individual groundwater protection requirements."
 As a result, participating dischargers may ultimately be subject to the same enforcement for violations of the General WDRs as non-participating dischargers.

 Focusing on fertilizer nitrogen application alone, without reference to other sources of nitrogen added to a field or nitrogen removed from the field, does not provide meaningful insight into the amount of nitrogen left in the soil with potential to reach groundwater.
 As such, there is not a clear connection between the amount of fertilizer nitrogen applied and impacts on water quality.
 Enforceable limitations on fertilizer nitrogen application were not contemplated by Order WQ 2018-0002.
-The Central Coast Water Board acknowledged this, but apparently concluded that Order WQ 2018-0002 therefore did not preclude enforceable limitations on fertilizer application.67 However, as
+The Central Coast Water Board acknowledged this, but apparently concluded that Order WQ 2018-0002 therefore did not preclude enforceable limitations on fertilizer application.
+However, as explained above, we explicitly stated that "[i]f we move forward with a new regulatory approach in the future, we expect to do so only after convening an expert panel."
+While it is true that we were discussing this in the specific context of the A/R ratio target values, our cautionary statement applies equally to any other new regulatory approach focused on nitrogen impacts to water quality.

-62 Id., pp. 23, 51.
+64 Id. at pp. 23, 51.

-64 Id., pp. 32, 54.
+&lt;sup>66 Id. at pp. 32, 54.